-In addition to generating royalties to the State's general fund, the proposed sale will create economic benefits to the Delta Junction community and Fairbanks North Star Borough.
-The business communities will receive direct economic benefits from providing support services for the operators through sales of fuel, food, housing, medical and miscellaneous supplies.
+In addition to generating royalties to the State's general fund, the proposed sale will create economic benefits to the Fairbanks North Star Borough, the community of Two Rivers, and to other locations in Alaska.
+The Borough business community will receive direct economic benefits from providing support services for the operators through sales of fuel, food, housing, medical and miscellaneous supplies.
 The sale is expected to benefit the local economy by providing jobs.
+The residents of the Borough will receive an indirect benefit through taxes paid to cities and the Borough by the operator and employees during the timber harvest operation.

 The sale is expected to benefit the local economy by providing jobs.
 It will have a positive impact on local employment by generating significant man-hours of work associated with the harvest and transportation of wood products from this sale.
+Additionally, the public may benefit from access to additional personal use fuel wood areas.